-Prepare the Following Equipment and Reagents
+Prepare the Following Equipment

-- Thermocyclers should be programmed with the following: - End Repair & A-tailing program (Chapter 3, Prepare the Sample Library, Step 1) - Adapter Ligation program (Chapter 3, Prepare the Sample Library, Step 2) - Library Amplification program (Chapter 4, Amplify the Sample Library, Step 2)

-It is recommended to use a thermocycler with a programmable heated lid.
-If not possible, please use the default settings.

-The following steps should be taken before beginning the workflow:
+- Thermocyclers should be programmed with the following: - Fragmentation (Chapter 3, Prepare the Sample Library, Step 1) - End Repair & A-tailing program (Chapter 3, Prepare the Sample Library, Step 2) - Adapter Ligation program (Chapter 3, Prepare the Sample Library, Step 3) - Library Amplification program (Chapter 4, Amplify the Sample Library, Step 1) - It is recommended to use a thermocycler with a programmable heated lid.
+If not possible, please use the default settings. - The following steps should be taken before beginning the workflow: - Verify you are using the most up-to-date version of these Instructions for Use, go to sequencing.roche.com/support.